ricdip/SimpleInterpreter/README.md

     null
     ```

-- Function expression: create a callable function that returns the result of the last executed statement if called:
+- **Function expression**: create a callable function that returns the result of the last executed statement if called:
     ```
     > fn(){ 1 + 2 }
     null